 In addition, Bob Higa produces the annual meetings for the International Association of Conference Centers (IACC) and the National Association of Catering Executives (NACE).

-Brian Hile, adjunct professor, teaches event sales and services at the undergraduate level in the Manfred Steinfeld School of Hospitality and Tourism at Roosevelt University.
+Brian Hile, adjunct professor since 2009, teaches event sales and services at the undergraduate level in the Manfred Steinfeld School of Hospitality and Tourism at Roosevelt University.

 After teaching Junior High School for four years, Brian left the teaching profession to pursue a career in the Hospitality Industry.
 He entered Hilton’s HPTD Program in Philadelphia at the Hilton Hotel of Philadelphia, where he later became Director of Sales.
 From there Hile was transferred to the Dallas Hilton where he was Director of Sales & Marketing.
 In Dallas, he joined the Fairmont Hotel Dallas and was later transferred to Chicago as the Regional Director of Sales in 1988.